 It’s been 15 years since my public speaking class and up until last week I managed to avoid speaking in front of a group for all 15 of those years.

-A couple months back, I was invited by a rad company called Eats, Shoots & Roots to participate in an event when I was in Malaysia.
-I would be cooking a meal for 15-20 people and speaking to the group for 20 minutes before they ate.
+A couple of months back, I was invited by a rad company called Eats, Shoots & Roots to participate in an event when I was in Malaysia.
+I’d be cooking a meal for 15-20 people and speaking to the group for 20 minutes before they ate.

 I said yes because I knew it was time for me to conquer my fear and get the hell over it already.